Dodo

 Dodo works under the parol Seeds for Urban Change and aims to turn urbanization into an answer to global environmental problems and motivate people to come up with solutions themselves.

-Dodo also works through different action groups that focus on themes such as urban gardening, food and food waste, urban planning and global development.
 Regular activities include meetings of the different action groups and Urban Dinner events where a meal is prepared together from waste food and harvest of our urban garden.
 After the dinner there is a discussion, workshop or movie screening on a topic that futhers Dodo’s aim.
+In addition to Helsinki, Dodo has activities in Oulu.

 Your work as a volunteer

 The main task of the volunteer would be to help the employees.
-This includes tasks in urban gardening, communications, event arrangement and office maintenance.
-The volunteer will be joining Dodo’s Urban Dinners where they can arrange discussions and workshops, and help in the kitchen or in the garden.
+This includes tasks in urban gardening, communications, event planning and arrangement and office maintenance.

 We will discuss, either in emails or in video call beforehand, the tasks, learning-process support and practical arrangements, and continue these discussions during the volunteer period.
 The volunteer will have a tutor (one of the employees) and a mentor (a person outside daily activities of Dodo) during the whole volunteership to offer help and support both during and after their volunteer period.